seatgeek/gramo/README.md

  - ROOT_PACKAGE_PATH - the group_id delimited by file separators
  - VERSION - can also be code e.g. "ext.version"

+Additional variables can be included as specified within the archetype's scheme.json file or preset

 #### includeIf
 To be continued...